Market & comparison education

 Section 1

-Criteria for Reading routine reminders without turning it into a
+Criteria for Claim reading: routine reminders

 Section 2

-For "How to read routine reminders without turning it into a sales claim", the reader needs a decision, not a stronger promise.
-During a week where reminders have started to feel like pressure, "How to read routine reminders without turning it into a sales claim" has one practical test: whether anything changes in behavior.
-A useful answer for "How to read routine reminders without turning it into a sales claim" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
-Try the smallest version first for "How to read routine reminders without turning it into a sales claim": pick a.
+For "Claim reading: routine reminders", the reader needs a decision, not a stronger promise.
+During a week where reminders have started to feel like pressure, "Claim reading: routine reminders" has one practical test: whether anything changes in behavior.
+A useful answer for "Claim reading: routine reminders" helps the reader keep progress notes useful without turning them into self-critique before it asks for an install.
+Try the smallest version first for "Claim reading: routine reminders": pick a repeatable routine before looking for more exercises.
+Then ask whether AI-supported focus cues would reduce friction for "Claim reading: routine reminders" or simply add another thing to manage.
+Orena should feel useful.

 Section 3